 The College of Medicine offers undergraduate and postgraduate programs, the Bachelor of Medicine Bachelor of Surgery (MBBS) and a Master of Science in Biomedical Sciences.
 The Hamdan Bin Mohammed College of Dental Medicine (HBMCDM) offers a range of specialty postgraduate dentistry programs, in Endodontics, Orthodontics, Pediatric Dentistry, Prosthodontics and Periodontics.
 The College of Nursing and Midwifery offers a postgraduate program, a Master of Science in cardiovascular nursing or pediatric nursing.
+The Deanship of Research and Graduate studies offers a PhD in Biomedical Sciences.

 The University is licensed by the Commission for Academic Accreditation in the Ministry of Education of the United Arab Emirates to award degrees and qualifications in higher education.
-All programs offered by MBRU are benchmarked against international standards to ensure a high-quality education which allows its graduates to be competitive globally, both in the job market and in securing advanced specialist training positions.
+All programs offered by MBRU are benchmarked against international high-guality standards to ensure а education which allows its graduates to be competitive globally, both in the job market and in securing advanced specialist training positions.
 MBRU's academic partner is Queen's University Belfast in the United Kingdom.
 This partnership aims at enhancing the quality of all aspects of the medical program and supporting the University on strategic and operational issues.